 Argentina Unconventional resources

 The country's shale gas and shale oil reservoirs rank among the largest in the world.
-A solid foothold in Argentina is gas production in Tierra del Fuego is a solid foothold in Argentina.
+Since more than four decades, gas production off the coast of Tierra del Fuego is a solid foothold in Argentina.

 Wintershall Dea has been active in Argentina for more than 40 years.
 Today, the company has a stake in a total of 17 onshore and offshore fields.
 It acts as operator for three of them.
 Argentina not only has large amounts of conventional resources but is also one of the most important growth regions in the area of unconventional resources: It is number two in the world for its shale gas reservoirs and number four for its shale oil resources.

 The second focus is on shale oil and shale gas pilot projects in the Neuquén Province in Central Argentina: Wintershall Dea is the operator for the Aguada Federal and Bandurria Norte blocks in Neuquén, and is carrying out shale oil pilot projects there.
 The company is also the operator in the CN-V block in Mendoza.
 The block’s potential is currently being evaluated.
 The first exploration well struck oil.

 The Aguada Federal block in the Neuquén province can be found within the Vaca Muerta rock formation.
 Huge amounts of oil and gas are located here in the shale rock.
 Aguada Federal is the first self-operated shale oil project of Wintershall Dea and technologically complex: Horizontal wells and hydraulic stimulation are necessary to produce the crude oil and natural gas.
-In the first four pilot wells, Wintershall Dea already succeeded in significantly reducing the costs per well.
-Two more wells are to be completed 2019 and will provide further information.
+In the first six pilot wells, Wintershall Dea already succeeded in significantly reducing the costs per well.